27Shambhavi/Agentic_RAG/README.md

       ↓
 Transcript
       ↓
-Agentic Router
+Supervisor
       ↓
 Appropriate Agent
-Technology
-Faster-Whisper
-Whisper Base model
-CPU inference
-INT8 computation
+      ↓
+Answer

+This means voice input follows the same routing architecture as text.

+For example:

+🎙️ Voice
+   ↓
+"What is the leave policy?"
+   ↓
+Document RAG

+or:

-Voice Activity Detection
+🎙️ Voice
+   ↓
+"What is the latest AI news?"
+   ↓
+Web Search
-🔊 Text → Speech
+🔊 Text-to-Speech

-After the assistant generates an answer:
+Generated answers can be converted into audio.

 Gemini Response
       ↓
-FastAPI /voice/speak
+FastAPI
       ↓
 pyttsx3
       ↓
-WAV File
+WAV
       ↓
 Streamlit Audio Player
       ↓
-🔊 Assistant Voice
+🔊 Voice Response

-This allows voice input to participate in the same Agentic RAG pipeline as typed input.

-🖼️ OCR / Multimodal Processing
+🖼️ OCR / Image Questions

 The system also supports image-based interaction.

-Image
+🖼️ Image
    ↓
 OCR
    ↓
 Extracted Text
    ↓
 Agent Context
    ↓
 User Question
    ↓
-LLM
+Gemini
    ↓
 Answer

-This allows users to provide information that is not originally available as typed text.
+The assistant can therefore work with information that exists inside an image rather than only typed text.

 💬 Conversation History

-The frontend maintains conversation messages through Streamlit session state.

-Recent conversation history is passed into the backend and agent state.
+Recent messages are maintained through Streamlit session state and passed through the backend agent state.

 Message 1
    ↓